gke/MWLite_gke/README.md

 You may connect other I2C sensors using SCK/YAW pin for SCL MISO/Pitch pin for SDA.
 Devices include the BMP085 and MS5611 barometers and the HMC65883L magnetomter.

-If you connect the throttle pin to ground when you power up the FC controller will allow you to bind the Spektrum receiver in the usual way.
+If you connect the throttle pin to ground before you power up you can bind the Spektrum receiver in the usual way.
+The PUMQ board will stay in bind mode until the link is removed and the power is reconnected.

 This is a work in progress.
 I would appreciate any positive comments/suggestions on the PUMQ Thread.